pmelchior/usrp-sciprog/day1/readme.md

 **FACT**: All of you have a wide variety of experience.
 [Informal poll: "about how many .py files do you think you've written?"]

-Those of you with more experience, your practice this week may be more about teaching rather than learning---but as you will discover, you only really understand something if you can teach it!
+For those of you with more experience, your practice this week may be more about teaching rather than learning---but as you will discover, you only really understand something if you can teach it!

 ## Today's goals